mattermost/docs/source/install/config-ssl-http2-apache2.rst

 	</VirtualHost>
 	</IfModule>

-1. Remember to Restart Apache2
+1. Restart Apache2

     - On Ubuntu 14.04 and RHEL 6: ``sudo service apache2 restart``
     - On Ubuntu 16.04 and RHEL 7: ``sudo systemctl restart apache2``

-2. Test that the site is working, that sockets are working, and if you enabled HTTP redirect to HTTPS (during Certbot installation), that that is working.
+2. Test that the site is working, that WebSockets are working, and if you enabled HTTP redirect to HTTPS during Certbot installation that the redirect is working.
-3. Lastly you should test your SSL integration with https://www.ssllabs.com/ssltest/index.html
+3. Lastly, test your SSL configuration with https://www.ssllabs.com/ssltest/index.html.

 Using Certbot means that you shouldn't have to do anything in the configuration of Mattermost.